Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

 Unless otherwise noted, the procedure should be run from `ncn-m001` (not PIT).

-This procedure was back-ported from CSM 1.2.
-For CSM 1.0, connectivity tests were verified before and after application of the procedure.
-Verification that the `iptables` rules persisted across storage node reboot was also complete.
+This procedure was back-ported from CSM 1.2 and was tested on a CSM 1.0.11 system.

 ## Procedure